 7. You can pay for services directly from the LocalBitcoins.com wallet (or send the coins to a mixer), but we’ll add another layer of distance between ourselves and the coin purchase by transferring them to the wallet we created in Part 2 of this guide.

-Buying coins in this way was quick and reasonably anonymous (and if you wish to be even more anonymous you can arrange for a face-to-face meet up instead).
+Buying Bitcoins online in this way was quick and reasonably anonymous (and if you wish to be even more anonymous you can arrange for a face-to-face meet up instead).
 The feedback system, together with the fact that money is held in escrow until the deal is completed, help ensure that problems are unlikely to occur (and an arbitration system is in place if they do).
-All in all we found buying Bitcoins on LocalBitcoins.com to be a quick and painless process.
+All in all we found buying Bitcoins online on LocalBitcoins.com to be a quick and painless process.

 In Part 4 of this guide we’ll look at further anonymising our Bitcoins with a mixer service.